 Magento is a robust and powerful open-source platform with many built-in features, that works quite decently out of the box.
 To take full advantage of the platform, your best bet is to have a Magento theme design and features tailored to your business and customer needs and expectations.

-While it’s quite complex under the hood, from a designer’s point of view it can be decoupled to several main pages (such as home page and a product page), number of key components (such as forms and buttons) and overall typography and general style (such as color scheme, iconography or imagery).
+While it’s quite complex under the hood, from a designer’s point of view it can be decoupled to several main pages (such as homepage and a product page), number of key components (such as forms and buttons) and overall typography and general style (such as color scheme, iconography or imagery).

 A thing to keep in mind while working with such complex platforms is consistency.
 One can not simply create a few different pages using different styling and unrelated elements, but rather use reusable components, predefined typography, and consistent element styling.
 An entire system that works and exists together in symbiosis together with business and customer needs.
+If the former is what you’re looking for, check out our design services.